hashicorp/nomad/website/source/docs/install/index.html.md

 plans to provide system packages.

 Once the zip is downloaded, unzip it into any directory.
-The `nomad` binary inside is all that is necessary to run Nomad (or `nomad.exe` for Windows).
+The `nomad` (or `nomad.exe` for Windows) binary inside is all that is necessary to run Nomad.
 Any additional files, if any, are not required to run Nomad.

 Copy the binary to anywhere on your system.
 If you intend to access it